How to Write the Perfect Cold Outreach Email That Gets Results

 So, if you do your job well, about one quarter of your recipients will open the email and just over 4% will actually read it all the way through.

 But cold emailing can still be an effective way to grow your business.
+It blends well with lead generation, content marketing, and other forms of inbound marketing.
 Just do yourself a favour and be concise, unique, and straight to the point.

 Writing a Compelling Subject Line